binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

        }
     }

 In development I have chosen here to not use syslog.
 You can see this on line 3 below.
-If you want to test syslog, you just need to change the configuration and add one line to the `/etc/rsyslog.conf` file to turn on.
+If you want to test syslog in development, you can either remove the logger object override from the `devbox1-development.js` file or modify it to be similar to the above.
+Then add one line to the `/etc/rsyslog.conf` file to turn on.
 As mentioned in a comment above in the `default.js` config file on line 44.

 {title="devbox1-development.js", linenos=on, lang=JavaScript}
     module.exports = {